 The International Baccalaureate Curriculum

-International Baccalaureate Programme students study six courses, typically three at an advanced level and three at a standard level.
+IB students study six courses, typically three at an advanced level and three at a standard level.
 They choose classes from five subject areas, ensuring a breadth of experience in languages, social studies, the experimental sciences and mathematics.
 The sixth subject may be an arts class, or the student may choose another class from other subject groups.

 - "Theory of Knowledge" is a course designed to encourage each student to reflect on the nature of knowledge by critically examining different ways of knowing (perception, emotion, language and reason) and different areas of knowledge (scientific, artistic, mathematical and historical).